stepchowfun/typical/README.md

 - You can safely add and remove optional and asymmetric fields.
 - You can safely convert optional fields to asymmetric and vice versa.
 - You can safely convert asymmetric fields to required and vice versa.
-- You can safely convert a `struct` with exactly one field, which must be required, into a `choice` with just that field, and vice versa.
+- You can safely convert a `struct` with exactly one field, which must be required, into a `choice` with just that field and vice versa.
 - No other changes are guaranteed to be safe.
 In particular, it may be unsafe to add or remove required fields, unless you can carefully manage the order in which writers and readers are updated.

 All told, the idea of asymmetric fields can be understood as an application of the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle) to algebraic data types.